Liam-W-Smith/Liam-W-Smith.github.io/COVID-19-spatial-accessibility.md

 With a similar number of people accessing hospital services, the spatial accessibility of those services remains similar for individuals who live in eastern Chicago.
 However, our adjusted residential dataset does impact the accessibility of hospitals for residents in western, northern, and southern Chicago.
 The hospitals in these parts of Chicago are less isolated from suburban residents, as they can drive to these hospitals in less time.
-Incorporating those suburban residents into our analysis thus increases the demand for hospital services in western, northern, and southern Chicago.
+Incorporating those suburban residents into our analysis increases the perceived demand for hospital services in western, northern, and southern Chicago.
 With more people accessing hospital services, it is more difficult for any one individual to access those services, and the spatial accessibility measure mapped by our figures declines accordingly.

+The differences between the original and updated figures highlight the inaccuracies that boundary effects introduce to Kang et al's results.
+In their paper, Kang et al include hospitals within 15 miles of the city, but not the residents.
+Since residents outside of the city also use hospitals within the city, the authors appear to have neglected an important boundary effect.
+Our updated analysis accounts for this issue and illustrates that the surrounding populations significantly impact the spatial accessibility of healthcare resources within the city.

 If you would like more information regarding the processes and results of this reproduction, please see my complete reproduction repository [here](https://github.com/Liam-W-Smith/RPr-Kang-2020).

 ## Conclusions
+THIS IS IT!
 *the barriers that pre-processing steps pose to reproducibility (how difficult it can be to find the right census tables if the exact codes aren't provided)*
 *the censusdata package issue we encountered (can't reproduce something if the package is no longer working!)*
 *(((incorporate value of Open Source GIScience/complementing the original authors)))(((comment code)))*